Three times a week, we do our podcast, Verdict with Ted Cruz.

 In other words, not subject to assimilation and a system of laws in Great Britain that everybody else is in fact subordinate to.

-Anyway, in Sharia law run by some clerics, well, what does that mean you can chop off somebody's hand?
+Anyway, in Sharia law run by some clerics, well, does that mean you can chop off somebody's hand as they do in some of these countries that practice Sharia?

-That's that's what Great Britain has been struggling and debating in their country.
+That's what Great Britain has been struggling and debating in their country.

 And I assume if America continues to take in refugees from countries that have values and cultures that directly contradict our constitutional values and cultures, then that clash of civilization that a few of us are willing and brave enough to talk about.

-You grow up in a country and you have a right to tell a woman she can't drive a car, and you have a right to tell a woman she can't go out and travel wherever she wants to travel or needs a male relative to even walk in the neighborhood, but of course, fully covered.
+You know, if you grow up in a country where you have a right to tell women what to wear, you grow up in a country and you have a right to tell a woman she can't drive a car, and you have a right to tell a woman she can't go out and travel wherever she wants to travel or needs a male relative to even walk in the neighborhood, but of course fully covered.

 I mean, it's insane.

-Marital rape is is legal in some of these countries that practice Sharia, gays and lesbians are slaughtered and thrown off roofs and and hung and beaten.
+Gays and lesbians are slaughtered and thrown off roofs and hung and beaten.

 Christians and Jews often persecuted.